tc39/notes/es8/2017-07/jul-26.md

 MP: You could put it in a different standard; Sourcemaps and HTML are different

-SYG: This calls for some semantic changes to handling of early errors in ECMA 262 (for example).
+SYG: This calls for some semantic changes to handling of early errors in ECMA-262 (for example).

 DD: The fact that new proposals need to provice integration into the binary grammar is a big reason for pursuing in this committee.